LarsHagemann/OrbitFileFormat/README.md

 This repository versions the different iterations of the Orbit File Format used in the Orbit Game Engine
 ### Change Log:
+#### FILE FORMAT V3.0
+- add names
+- add indices to meshes
+- vertices are now generic

+##### Remarks:
+- this file format is currently used by the Orbit Engine
 #### FILE FORMAT V2.0
 - add support for animations